wp-media/adminimize/readme.txt

 * List Separator on menu-items; also possible to hide this

 = v1.7.24 =
-* Maintenance: add ID for hide html-tab on Edtior also in WP 3.3
+* Maintenance: add ID for hide html-tab on Editor also in WP 3.3
-* Bugfixing for WP 3.2.1 with the new functions :(
+* Bug fixing for WP 3.2.1 with the new functions :(

 = v1.7.23 =
 * Maintenance: change function to remove admin bar for WP 3.3, see [Forum item](http://wordpress.org/support/topic/694201)